abhin4v/abhin4v.github.io/drafts/continuation-defunctionalization.md

 // e m x g vz j qc g b d o rp l r
 ```

 Writing the post-order iterator is a bit trickier than the pre-order case.
-Since the `Cont` class now has a third field, we can't transform it directly into a `Stack` of `Tree`.
+Since the `Cont` class now has a third field, we can't transform it directly into a `Stack` of `Tree`s.
 We need to create another class – called `TreeTup` here – to capture the tree and the `isLeft` field value.
-Then we can create a stack of `TreeTup`.
+Then we can create a stack of `TreeTup`s.
 Rest of the transformation is pretty mechanical:

 ```java
 class PostOrderIterator<T> implements Iterator<T> {